 If you are dissatisfied with your appraised value or if errors exist in the appraisal records regarding your property, you should file a Form 50-132, Notice of Protest (PDF) with the ARB.
 In most cases, you have until May 15 or 30 days from the date the appraisal district notice is delivered — whichever date is later.

 After filing your protest, you will receive written notice of the date, time, and place for a formal hearing with the ARB.
 At the formal hearing, the ARB listens to both the taxpayer and the chief appraiser.
 You may discuss your objections about your property value, exemptions and special appraisal in a hearing with the ARB.
 Most appraisal districts, however, will informally review your protest with you to try to resolve your concerns prior to a hearing.
 Check with your appraisal district for details.
 The ARB's decisions are binding only for the tax year in question.

-State law prohibits the Comptroller's office from advising a property owner, agent or appraisal district about a matter under protest.
-State law also prohibits the Comptroller's office from intervening in a protest.
+The Comptroller's office is prohibited from advising a property owner, agent or appraisal district about a matter under protest and from intervening in a protest.